LeaVerou/lea.verou.me/2025/construction-lines/index.md

   </figcaption>
 </figure>

-It’s silly that people are forced to choose, and present themselves as _less than_ to seem more employable.
+It’s silly that people are forced to choose, and present themselves as _less than_ to seem more attractive to hiring managers.
 To use myself as an example:
 * **Web architecture:** I have designed [several](/specs) web technologies that have shipped across all browsers.
 I’ve spent 4 years in the [TAG](https://en.wikipedia.org/wiki/Technical_Architecture_Group), reviewing new web technologies across the web platform, and eventually leading the [Web Platform Design Principles](https://www.w3.org/TR/design-principles/) effort.
-* **Product/usability/HCI:** Prior to working as Product Lead at Font Awesome, I’ve earned a PhD at MIT in Human-Computer Interaction (with a minor in Entrepreneurship & Innovation), where I published peer reviewed papers in top-tier HCI conferences, and co-created/taught [a on usability and web technologies course](https://designftw.mit.edu) that is now a permanent subject.
+* **Product/usability/HCI:** Prior to working as Product Lead at Font Awesome, I’ve earned a PhD at MIT in Human-Computer Interaction with a minor in Entrepreneurship & Innovation.
+I published peer reviewed papers in top-tier HCI conferences, and co-created/taught a [course](https://designftw.mit.edu) on usability & web technologies that is now a permanent subject.
-I have run user research for several scientific and industry projects.
+I have run user research for scientific and industry projects.
-I have started several open source projects, some used all over the Web.
+I have started several open source projects, some used by millions.
 In the more distant past, I co-founded a (then) well-known social startup in my home country, Greece and ran product, engineering, and design for 3 years.
 * **DevRel:** I’ve given over 100 conference talks, published a bestselling [book](https://amzn.to/3FXipvi) on CSS, and was the first devrel hire at W3C back in 2012.
 I have built dozens of apps and polyfills that stimulated developer interest in new Web features and drove browser adoption.